FairyyGenie/introToIM/finalProject/journal.md

 ### Concept used in the project:
 Serial Communication as the main way to play the game.
-Arduino: Analog INPUT, Digital INPUT, Analog OUTPUT, Tone.
+Arduino: Analog INPUT, Digital INPUT, Digital OUTPUT, Analog OUTPUT, Tone.
-Processing: Sprite, Sound, Text, Images.
+Processing: Sprite, Sound, Text, Images, StateMachine.

 ### Idea:
 I kind of want to build a music game of some sort, but at the same time I am kind of scared this is not creative enough so maybe I will think about this more.